-For the year ended at June 30, 2024 (the "period"), the Series A shares of the Fund generated a total return of 7.5%.
-Fund returns are reported net of all management fees and expenses for all series, unlike the returns of the Fund's benchmark, which is based on the performance of an index that does not pay fees or incur expenses.
-Returns for other series of the Fund will be similar to Series A with any difference in performance being primarily due to different management fees, operating expenses and other expenses that are applicable to that particular series.
-Please see the "Past Performance" section for the performance of the Fund's other series.
+For the year ended at June 30, 2024 (the "period"), the Series O units of the Fund generated a total return of 12.0%.
+Fund returns are reported net of all management fees and expenses, unlike the returns of the Fund's benchmark, which is based on the performance of an index that does not pay fees or incur expenses.

-The Fund's broad-based benchmarks, the MSCI World Index (C\$) and the J.P.
-Morgan Global Government Bond Index (C\$), returned 24.2% and 1.8%, respectively, during the same period.
-In accordance with National Instrument 81-106, we have included a comparison to broad-based indices to help you understand the Fund's performance relative to the general performance of the market, but caution that the Fund's mandate may be significantly different from the indices shown.
+The Fund's broad-based benchmark, the MSCI World Index (C\$), returned 24.2% during the same period.
+In accordance with National Instrument 81-106, we have included a comparison to this broad-based index to help you understand the Fund's performance relative to the general performance of the market.